Personal safetyTaking care of your personal safety abroad

 When the overseas deaths of British nationals are analysed, the same trends are seen: deaths from natural causes (such as heart disease) are most common with those from accidents and injuries second most common [11, 15].
 Travellers should make sure that any pre-existing medical conditions are evaluated and stable prior to their trip.

-FCO advice on specific risks should be consulted before travel.
-Travel insurance is likely to be invalidated if visiting a country contrary to FCO advice.
+FCDO advice on specific risks should be consulted before travel.
+Travel insurance is likely to be invalidated if visiting a country contrary to FCDO advice.
 Travellers should research their destination and cultural sensitivities and pack appropriate clothing.
 Consider if other equipment will be necessary such as car seats for children.
 Carrying a medical / first aid kit tailored to the destination is worthwhile.

 It is sensible to take photocopies or scan in travel documents, passports and emergency contact details and store in a place away from the originals and/or store online in a secure place.
 Family/friends should be kept informed of travel plans.

-Travel health insurance should be obtained; the FCO website contains advice on what the policy should cover.
+Travel health insurance should be obtained; the FCDO website contains advice on what the policy should cover.
 Travellers should be aware that pre-existing health conditions and certain activities such as adventure sports may be excluded unless they have been specifically mentioned to the insurance company.
-An EHIC card should also be obtained if travelling to countries within the European Economic area and Switzerland.

 Travellers should be aware of the risks and follow the common sense precautions outlined below: